xpji/Jianpu.github.io/menu/about.md

 In my daily life, I enjoy a variety of activities.
 Playing badminton is one of my ways to relax, while playing mahjong and running contribute to keeping me physically active and energetic.

-My skills include proficiency in the Python programming language, utilizing WRF numerical simulations for meteorological modeling, and a good understanding of some basic diagnostic methods.
+My skills include proficiency in the Python programming language, utilizing WRF numerical simulations for meteorological modeling, and a understanding of some basic diagnostic methods.
 Additionally, I have conducted research in the field of short-term forecasting of heavy rainfall based on deep learning.
 This aspect of my research expands my expertise into the forefront of modern meteorological forecasting technology.

 I warmly welcome friends who are interested in my research areas to engage in discussions and learning together.
-Whether it's about tropical atmospheric dynamics, numerical simulations, or the application of deep learning in meteorology, I am eager to share thoughts and experiences with you.

 ---